billjclark/marklogic-tableausdk/readme.md

 If you are going to load a lot of documents into a Tableau Data Extract, we recommend that you use pagination.
 If there are a lot of updates in the MarkLogic database during the creation of the tableau data extract, we recommend implementing a point-in-time query.

+Tableau can consume the JSON/XML/CSV with the web data connector or the Tableau SDK.
+In reality, the web data connector is Javascript and the SDK allows you to program in Java, C/C++, or python.
+I am confident that the web data connector will one day be folded into the Tableau SDK.
+Regardless of language, Tableau creates a Tableau Data extract that stores the result set in a Tableau file.

 #Project files are:

 	-com/marklogic/tableauextract/ExtractFromJSON.java - Main Java class that generates tde file